In this chapter:

 Recommended but not funded

-MenACWY-T is recommended but not funded for high-risk infants age under 9 months in place of MenC.
+MenACWY-T (Nimenrix) is recommended but not funded for high-risk infants age under 9 months in place of MenC.

 - Pneumococcal, Hib, influenza and varicella vaccines are also recommended for individuals pre- or post-splenectomy or with functional asplenia.
 See section 4.3.4.